Organizer: Monica Trust [masked]

 We start as a group, hike as a group, and finish as a group.
 Our pace will be that of the slowest hiker.
 This trip isn't for you if you are faster than the group and don't want to stay with us, if you want to head off on your own, or if you are slower than the group and expect us to constantly wait for you.

-On this moderate pace (~2.0 MPH) out and back trip we will hike about 4.4 miles and climb about 2,300 feet.
-It should take an average hiker about 3 hours 45 minutes to complete this trip (this doesn't include time for rest/food breaks).
+On this moderate pace (~2.0 MPH) out and back trip we will hike about 3.2 milesand climb about 800 feet.
+It should take an average hiker about 2 hours to complete this trip (adjusted for slower winter travel but this doesn't include time for rest/food breaks).
+We will be hiking up and down the Harrington trail.

 Mountain weather is subject to rapid changes and extreme conditions.
 Dangerous weather conditions will cancel - I will post an update and/or send an email to all confirmed participants a day or two ahead of time.
 We will assess travel and weather conditions during the hike and make changes to our planned trip as necessary.

-We will be meeting at the Hale Brook Trailhead on Zealand Rd in Bethlehem, NH.
-According to Google Maps this spot is about 160 miles from Boston and it should take about 2 hours 59 minutes to drive there.
+We will meet at the parking area on the north side of Westminster Road in Princeton, MA.
+According to Google Maps this spot is about 65 miles from Boston and it should take about 1 hour 18 minutes to drive there.

 Random Group of Hikers Disclaimer